Shmoo: Animation and puppetry

 Originally, shmoos were meant to be included in the 1956 Broadway Li'l Abner musical, employing stage puppetry.
 Reportedly, the idea was abandoned in the development stage by the producers, however, for reasons of practicality.
 A variation of the character had appeared earlier as a marionette puppet on television.
 "Shmoozer", a talking shmoo with an anthropomorphic human body, was a recurring sidekick character on Fearless Fosdick, a short-lived puppet series that aired on NBC-TV in 1952.

-After Capp's death in 1979, the Shmoo gained its own animated series as part of Fred and Barney Meet the Shmoo (which consisted of reruns of The New Fred and Barney Show mixed with the Shmoo's own cartoons; the two separate types of characters didn't "meet", however).
+After Capp's death in 1979, the Shmoo gained its own animated series as part of Fred and Barney Meet the Shmoo, which consisted of reruns of The New Fred and Barney Show mixed with the Shmoo's own cartoons; despite the title the two sets of characters didn't directly "meet" within the show.
 The characters did meet, however, in the early 1980s Flintstones spin-off The Flintstone Comedy Show.
 The Shmoo appeared, incongruously, in the segment Bedrock Cops as a police officer alongside part-time officers Fred Flintstone and Barney Rubble.
 Needless to add, this Shmoo had little relationship to the L'il Abner character, other than a superficial appearance.
 A later Hanna-Barbera venture, The New Shmoo, featured the character as an (inexplicably) shape-shifting mascot of Mighty Mysteries Comics, a group of teens who solve Scooby-Doo-like mysteries.
-In this series the Shmoo could metamorphose magically into any shape at will—like Tom Terrific.
+In this series the Shmoo could metamorphose magically into any shape at will — like Tom Terrific.
 None of these revisionist revivals of the venerable character was particularly successful.